What is an Excessive Transactions Fee & How to Avoid It

 excessive activity fee

-Your financial institution will charge you an excessive transactions fee — also known as savings withdrawal fee, withdrawal limit fee, excess debit fee, excessive withdrawal fee, or some other variation — if you transfer or withdraw money from your savings account or money market too frequently.
-Institutions typically allow 3–6 transfers or withdrawals per month.
+An excessive transaction fee is also known as a savings withdrawal fee, withdrawal limit fee, excess debit fee, excessive withdrawal fee, or some other variation.

 Elevate Your Financial Game